Direct PLUS Loans for Graduate/Professional Students

-Direct PLUS Loans are federally guaranteed, unsubsidized loans for graduate and professional students.
+Direct PLUS Loans are federal unsubsidized loans for graduate and professional students.
 The same terms and conditions of the parent PLUS Loan apply to the Direct PLUS Loan.
-Medical school students may borrow up to the individual medical school’s cost of attendance, minus other estimated financial assistance.
-Like Direct Unsubsidized Loans, PLUS Loans are relatively low cost, and are available through the federal government’s Direct Loan program.
+Medical school students may borrow up to the medical school’s cost of attendance, minus other estimated financial assistance.
+Like Direct Unsubsidized Loans, Direct PLUS Loans are relatively low cost, and are available through the federal government’s Direct Loan program.

 How is Eligibility Determined?

-To apply for a Direct PLUS Loan, you must first complete the and apply for the annual maximum in Direct Unsubsidized Loans.
-You must also be enrolled at least half-time in a program leading to a professional or graduate degree.
-Whether you complete the electronically or complete a hard copy of application, the financial aid office must certify your eligibility before the application can be processed.
+To apply for a Direct PLUS Loan, you must first complete the and apply for the annual maximum Direct Unsubsidized Loan.
+To be eligible, you must be enrolled at least half-time in a program leading to a professional or graduate degree.
+To apply for the loan, you will complete the electronically or complete a paper application, and the financial aid office will certify your eligibility for the loan.

-To determine eligibility for the Direct PLUS Loan, the financial aid office will first subtract your other estimated financial assistance (loans, grants, scholarships, and other aid) from the cost of attendance set by the school.
+The financial aid office determines how much you can borrow by subtracting your other estimated financial assistance (loans, grants, scholarships, and other aid) from the cost of attendance set by the school.
 The remaining amount is what could then be covered through a Direct PLUS Loan.

 Benefits of Direct PLUS Loans

-Since Direct PLUS Loans are federally guaranteed loans, they share some of the same program regulatory protections as those of Direct Unsubsidized Loans.
-They offer deferment and forbearance options, various repayment plans, and in the event of death or disability, the loan forgiveness.
+Since Direct PLUS Loans are federally guaranteed, they share some of the same program regulatory protections as Direct Unsubsidized Loans.
+They offer deferment and forbearance options, various repayment plans, and in the event of death or disability, can be forgiven.